-I'm going to give you three solutions to this problem, but first I want to cover some basic DOs and DON'Ts for the hefty man of modest height.
+I’m going to give you three solutions to this problem, but first I want to cover some basic do and don’t guidelines for short and fat men.

 DOs and DON’Ts

-DON'T wear baggy clothes to “cover up” your weight.
-It has the opposite effect.
+Don’t wear baggy clothes to “cover up” your weight.
+It has the exact opposite effect.

-DO wear mid or short rise pants that sit at your natural waist, well above your hip bones.
+Do wear mid or high rise pants that sit at your natural waist, well above your hip bones.

 Here’s an example of two of my favorite modest men – Daymond John and Robert Herjavec – making it look easy:

 Notice the impeccable fit, higher waistlines, small patterns, solid colors and proportionate details.
 These are some dapper sharks!